dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 The resulting radiated power is about 200 watts.
 At that rate, the Earth's orbit will not soon collapse due to gravitational radiation (Problem 9.8).

 Quadrupole radiation depends strongly on the Mach number 𝑣source/𝑐, and the Earth's Mach number is tiny.
 However, when a star gets captured by a black hole, the orbital speed can be a large fraction of 𝑐.
-Then the Mach number is close to 1 and the radiated power can be enormous—perhaps large enough for us to detect on distant Earth.
+Then the Mach number is close to 1 and the radiated power can be enormous — perhaps large enough for us to detect on distant Earth.

 Problem 9.8